NLCaceres/my-portfolio/react-client/README.md

 ## Future Changes
 - React 18 based changes
-  - Suspense Library?
-  - Vite?
   - JSX Dot Notation to simplify imports + name clarity?
     - Ex: `<PostCard.Image> { children } </PostCard.Image>`
   - Hook Updates
     - UseAsync likely to get replaced with useSWR thanks to its caching, dedup'ing, pagination and more!
+    - As an alternative to useSWR, React-Router seems to provide similar pre-loading
+      - Additionally, React-Router now provides an option to render in a component while this loading occurs (like Suspense!)
 - General Design
   - Drop React-Bootstrap and use React Portals to provide modal + a fancier carousel?
     - Why?
 Currently, only using a limited number of Bootstrap styled components PLUS gives the chance stand out by avoiding the super common "Bootstrap look" as well as the more recent "TailwindUI look"
-    - Using the <dialog> element is also a great newer option in HTML since it provides accessibility by default!
+    - Using the `<dialog>` element is also a great newer option in HTML since it provides accessibility by default!
 It just needs styling!
   - Timeline page - Scroll from project to project perfectly chronologically.
 Transitioning like a path
     - Instead of using card from react-bootstrap, create simple flex-div based container component for text half of Post.
       - Title can be laid out + styled as "h5.mx-2 + div.underline"